holaaaaa12345/SuperPlug/README.md

 ```

 # TODO (in order of importance)
-- Refactor the ResultWindow class (currently quite hideous)
-  - Refactor how all_data is getting passed (currently quite chaotic)
-  - Just refactor the api.py in general
-- Finish the docs and comments
+- Finish the docs and comments in every class and function
+- Refactor the usage of "self" in the frontend
+  - Some variables do not need to be an attribute
 - Add more algorithms for regression
-- Finish the readme
+- Finalize the readme
 - Add support for classification and its algorithms
   - Figure out what needs to change to do so
   - Add appropriate metrics and introduce flexibility for evaluation and scoring